 It’s always such a treat when I get to have macarons.
 These are perfect are a great option for parties because they are naturally Dairy-Free and Gluten-Free.

 *Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-- In large bowl, sift together the almond flour, cocoa powder, and powdered sugar three times, making sure there are no lumps, and the mixture is even in color.
+- In large bowl, sift together the almond flour, and powdered sugar three times, making sure there are no lumps, and the mixture is even in color.
 Mix in the 105 g of egg whites and contents of vanilla bean pods.
 Continue to mix until a dough like consistency is reached.
 Set this mixture aside.

 - Put 110 grams of egg whites in the bowl of a stand mixer.

 - In a small pot, whisk together the sugar and water.
 Clip a candy thermometer into place, and start heating the sugar mixture.
 Once the thermometer has reached 220 F (105 C), start you stand mixer on medium high.
 You’re goal is to have your egg whites at the soft peak stage at the same time the sugar mixture reaches 239 F (115 C).
 Once the eggs have reached the soft peak stage, reduce the mixer speed to low.
 Precisely when the sugar mixture reaches 239 F (115 C), take it off the heat and carefully pour it into the whisked eggs.
 Pour the sugar right where the eggs meet the side of the bowl.
 You do not want to pour the mixture on the side of the bowl, otherwise it will crystallize, but you don’t want to pour into the center of the eggs, or you run the risk of cooking your eggs.
 Once all the sugar has been added, turn your mixture up to it’s highest setting, and beat until you have stiff glossy peaks.